logicalclocks/logicalclocks.github.io/docs/setup_installation/on_prem/hopsworks_installer.md

+---
+description: Requirements and instructions on how to install the Hopsworks feature store on-premises.
+---

 # Hopsworks On premises

 It is possible to use Hopsworks on-premises, which means that companies can run their machine learning workloads on their own hardware and infrastructure, rather than relying on a cloud provider.
 This can provide greater flexibility, control, and cost savings, as well as enabling companies to meet specific compliance and security requirements.